 Focus and Scope

 The Journal is peer-reviewed with single-blind review.
 The educational value of case reports is one of the scopes of the Journal.
+Its content is freely accessibile to all.

 The policy and scope of the journal are outlined in an Editorial of the Editor in Chief John Kellett, MD, and quoted herebelow.